Begum Hazrat Mahal: Memorials

 Begum Hazrat Mahal's tomb is located in the central part of Kathmandu near Jama Masjid, Ghantaghar, not far away from the famous Darbar Marg.
 It is looked after by the Jama Masjid Central Committee.

 On 15 August 1962, Mahal was honoured at the Old Victoria Park in Hazratganj, Lucknow for her role in the Great Revolt.
-Along with the renaming of the park, a marble memorial was constructed, which includes a marble tablet with four round brass plaques bearing the Coat of Arms of the Awadh royal family.
+Along with the renaming of the park, a marble memorial was constructed, which includes a marble tablet with four round brass plaques bearing the coat of arms of the Awadh royal family.
 The park has been used for Ramlilas and bonfires during Dusshera, as well as Lucknow Mahotsava (Lucknow Exposition).

 On 10 May 1984, the Government of India issued a commemorative stamp in honour of Mahal.
-The first day cover was designed by C.R.
-Pakrashi, and the cancellation was done by Alka Sharma.
-15,00,000 stamps were issued.

 The Ministry of Minority Affairs, Government of India has started the Begum Hazrat Mahal National Scholarship for Meritorious Girls belonging to minority communities in India.
 This scholarship is implemented through the Maulana Azad Education Foundation.